 No permitting is needed to monitor nestboxes, since volunteers must only peek in to count the number of eggs and nestlings.
 If you plan on any activities that involve touching the birds, however (e.g., banding nestlings, weighing nestlings, or collecting DNA samples), you must apply for appropriate federal and state permits.

 We do recommend visiting nestboxes once when there is eggs, and at least once again within 30 days.
 However, the American Kestrel Partnership is primarily a coordinating entity, not a managing entity, so we leave the details of day-to-day operations up to our partners.
 Keep in mind that the more often you visit nestboxes the more useful your data will be, but there is no minimum requirement for participation.
 If you cannot manage frequent visits to nestboxes, it is best to visit once when eggs are present, and then sometime within the next 30 days.

 Although kestrels don’t typically hunt songbirds during the nesting season, small birds do know that the falcons are a threat and will avoid areas that they frequent.
 If you enjoy watching birds on a particular feeder we recommend placing your kestrel nestbox either out of sight or a small distance away.

 We also receive questions about how to ensure that kestrels don’t eat feeder birds.
 While this happens infrequently, it is a possibility—keep in mind that kestrels and songbirds alike are wild species that rely on predator-prey relationships.
 Kestrels must make a living, and by putting up feeders we invite their prey to visit us.
 It is natural and healthy that prey species arrive with a few predators in tow.

-The Peregrine Fund is supported by donations so of course we appreciate our members’ generosity, but we do not require that citizen scientists become members to participate in The American Kestrel Partnership.
+The Peregrine Fund is supported by donations so of course we appreciate our members’ generosity, but we do not require that community scientists become members to participate in The American Kestrel Partnership.